 Application deadline: February 15, 2021, for the summer of 2021.
 Notification of award will be made on or before February 28, 2021.

 Kenneth F. Burns Externship

 Funds will be used to enhance the existing veterinary curriculum by providing travel awards for veterinary students in their 3rd and 4th years to travel to other AAALAC and/or AVMA-accredited Schools or Colleges of Veterinary Medicine, or to public or private research institutions, universities, or medical schools, for half-block or full block externships in laboratory animal medicine or pathology (anatomic or clinical).
 Up to $1,000 will be awarded for reimbursement of travel, housing, and meal expenses.
 Students may apply for up to two awards.

 Application deadline: Applications will be accepted throughout the year.
 Please allow at least two months for processing of the application.

 Note: This experience will not satisfy the externship requirement for obtaining a veterinary license in Louisiana.
-The externship will be managed as a “Special Topics” course, with Dr. Baker (laboratory animal medicine) or Dr. Wakamatsu (Pathology) serving as course leader for the purposes of assigning a pass/fail grade.
+The externship will be managed as a “Special Topics” course, with Dr. Baker (laboratory animal medicine) or Dr. Langohr (Pathology) serving as course leader for the purposes of assigning a pass/fail grade.